-As one can see from the diagram the most of places in social services are in institutional year-round care.
-Some of these places are place in community-based settings like Supported housing (608 places) and homes for social services and specialized facilities with capacity towards 12 places with several house units.
-In 2021 at national level there was lack of data about exact capacities in concrete buildings, therefor we can't provide deeper analysis of this numbers.
+As one can see from the diagram, most of the places in social services are in institutional year-round care.
+Some of these places are in community-based settings like Supported housing (608 places), homes for social services and specialized facilities with a capacity towards 12 places with several house units.
+In 2021, at the national level, there was a lack of data about the exact capacities of concrete buildings, so we can't provide a more profound analysis of these numbers.
 The new social services information system will also provide these data, but there are not collected yet.
-In table below we are presenting number of places for different types and forms of social services.
+The table below presents several places for different types and forms of social services.